-/aluation S → Ruled out/Manageable Risk Potentially unacceptable risk from As exposure d out risk at part of site (i.e. Focuses CAP/remediation effort) (2) (Although not shown) Reduced number of COCs.
+Conclusion: (1) Ruled out risk at part of site (i.e. Focuses CAP/remediation effort) (2) (Although not shown) Reduced number of COCs.
 Arsenic was risk driver with RBCL = 36 mg/kg = 95th percentile value).
-Arsenic contributes to over )6)5

-98% of the non-cancer risk.
+Arsenic contributes to over 98% of the non-cancer risk.
+Therefore, development of a risk-based cleanup level (RBCL) for arsenic in the remote fill area is warranted.